danhawkins/dannyhawkins-me/content/posts/go-dockertest-example.md

 ## Example

-I created an example project [here](https://github.com/danhawkins/go-dockertest-example) to show everything in actions, but I will work through each step I took.
+I created an example project [here](https://github.com/danhawkins/go-dockertest-example) to show everything in action, but I will work through each step I took.

 The project I created is very simple and the main work is in the following code: